 Annual testing ensures that the backflow device continues to operate correctly.
 A defective device can:

-Allow water to escape through leaking devices, and
+- Allow water to escape through leaking devices

 It is an offence not to install, repair, maintain, replace or test a backflow device as requested by a notice issued by Council.
 If you do not comply, Council may carry out the required work and charge you for the service.
 Snowy Monaro Regional Council may disconnect or restrict the customer from the public water supply system until they comply with the notice.